When you’re hurt in a car accident, your life can turn upside down.

 When to Get Disability, Leave, or Unemployment

-Generally, disability insurance and unpaid leave can be used in tandem, but disability insurance and unemployment benefits are mutually exclusive.
-Unemployment benefits are paid to employees who want to work but cannot find a job, whereas disability benefits are generally for people who cannot work at all or only in a minimal capacity.
-Unpaid leave and unemployment insurance are also mutually exclusive, as you cannot receive unemployment benefits while on leave.
+Not usually, but again, it depends on your case.
+Unemployment benefits are paid to employees who are physically able to work but cannot find a job, whereas disability benefits are generally for people who cannot work at all or only in a minimal capacity.

-When you suffer a non-work-related injury due to a car accident, your best chance of getting benefits may be to apply for disability insurance, either through the state or through Social Security.
+Usually yes.
+When you suffer a non-work-related injury due to a car accident, applying for disability insurance may be your best chance at getting benefits—either through the state or through Social Security.

 Because some benefits take several months to kick in and others can start fairly quickly, we recommend applying for all options available to you as soon as possible.
 The severity of your injury may affect which disability programs you are eligible for.